 There’s no specific test to definitively diagnose and pinpoint polycystic ovary syndrome.
-The doctor follows an elimination or exclusion strategy to diagnose PCOS-this means your doctor will thoroughly examine you first to rule out causes other than PCOS that could possibly lead to occurrence of the symptoms.
-During this process, your doctor will ask you specifics to understand your medical history, including your menstrual periods, weight changes and other symptoms.
+The doctor follows an elimination or exclusion strategy for the right PCOS diagnosis.
+This means your doctor will thoroughly examine you first to rule out the causes that could possibly lead to the occurrence of the symptoms.
+During this process, your doctor will ask you specifics to understand your medical history, including your menstrual periods, weight changes, and other symptoms.
 Your doctor may also recommend certain tests and procedures.

-A diagnosis of polycystic ovary syndrome can be made when at least two out of three of the following criteria are met:
+The right Polycystic ovarian syndrome diagnosis can be made when at least two out of three of the following criteria are met:

 The ovaries are ‘polycystic’:

 - 12 or more follicles are visible on one ovary, or